Fentanyl Addiction Treatment in San Diego

 Some of its more common street names include Apache, China Town, China Girl, China White, Dance Fever, Goodfellas, Great Bear, He-Man, Tango & Cash, and Poison.

-fentanyl rehab sadness sad thought thoughtful real woman reflection and thought thinking woman
+Fentanyl rehab sadness sad thought thoughtful real woman reflection and thought thinking

 Fentanyl Side Effects